truera/trulens/docs/trulens/contributing/optional.md

 # ⛅ Optional Packages

-Most of the examples included within `trulens_eval` require additional packages not installed alongside `trulens_eval`.
+Most of the examples included within `trulens` require additional packages not installed alongside `trulens`.
 You may be prompted to install them (with pip).
-The requirements file `trulens_eval/requirements.optional.txt` contains the list of optional packages and their use if you'd like to install them all in one go.
+The requirements file `trulens/requirements.optional.txt` contains the list of optional packages and their use if you'd like to install them all in one go.